-Lighting installation Air- conditioning installation Electrical installation Lift and escalator installation Examples of CBSI lobbies, common staircases etc.; chilled/heated water plant (for air-conditioning) AHU serving a unit that is not leased; AHU owned by the building owner and Main LV switchboard and rising mains; Circuit with supply on account of the building owner Lift serving the common lift lobbies
+Lighting installation Air- conditioning installation Electrical installation Lift and escalator installation Examples of CBSI Luminaires in main entrance, common lift lobbies, common staircases etc.; Luminaires in a unit that is not leased; Luminaires owned by the building owner in a leased unit Central chilled/heated water plant (for air-conditioning) AHU serving a unit that is not leased; AHU owned by the building owner and serving a leased unit Main LV switchboard and rising mains; Circuit with supply on account of the building owner Lift serving the common lift lobbies Examples of non-CBSI Luminaires in a unit leased to a tenant who owns the luminaires AHU solely serving a unit leased to a tenant who owns the AHU Circuit on the outgoing side of electricity supplier's electricity meter for a unit that is leased to a tenant who owns the circuit Escalator within and solely serving a department store (a unit) that is leased to a tenant who owns the escalator ii) Consider a commercial building without common area, without units that have been specified in instrument(s) registered in the Land Registry as for the exclusive use of an owner, and have no areas leased to tenants.
+All the building services installations (under the Ordinance) in the building are regarded as CBSI.
+A typical example is the headquarter building of an international enterprise or an administration building of an education campus.

-Examples Luminaires in a AHU solely Circuit on the Escalator within of unit leased to a serving a unit outgoing side of and solely serving non-CBSI tenant who owns leased to a tenant electricity supplier's a department the luminaires who owns the electricity meter for store (a unit) that AHU a unit that is leased is leased to a to a tenant who tenant who owns owns the circuit the escalator
+Figure 3.1.3 (b) : Diagram indicating examples of CBSI and non-CBSI for a Building without Common Area

-- ii) Consider a commercial building without common area, without units that have been specified in instrument(s) registered in the Land Registry as for the exclusive use of an owner, and have no areas leased to tenants.
-All the building services installations (under the Ordinance) in the building are regarded as CBSI. - 3.1.4 CBSI in Commercial Portion of Composite Building
+3.1.4 CBSI in Commercial Portion of Composite Building